Logical Clifford Synthesis for Stabilizer Codes: Synthesis of Logical Clifford Operators for Stabilizer Codes

-The symplectic representation of Clifford elements in~\eqref{eq:symp_action} transforms these conditions into the following linear constraints on the desired symplectic matrix $F_{\lcz{1}{2}}$.
+The symplectic representation of Clifford elements in~\eqref{eq:symp_action} transforms these conditions into the following linear constraints on the desired symplectic matrix $F_{\lcz{1}{2}}$:

 Constraint (ii) requires that the physical circuit must normalize the stabilizer.
-We remark later that any such circuit can be transformed into one that commutes with each stabilizer element, while realizing the same logical operation (see Remark~\ref{thm:normalize_centralize}).
-Requiring that the circuit centralize the stabilizer yields
+We prove later that any such circuit can be transformed into one that commutes with each stabilizer element, while realizing the same logical operation (see Theorem~\ref{thm:normalize_centralize}).
+Note that the requirement is only to preserve the code space, i.e., $\lcz{1}{2}$ must commute with the code projector, but this is equivalent to normalizing the stabilizer since we restrict $\lcz{1}{2}$ to be a physical Clifford operator.
+For non-Clifford physical operators, the general approach would be similar to that considered for $Z$-rotations in~\cite{Rengaswamy-arxiv19c}.
+Requiring that the circuit centralize the stabilizer yields the constraints

 \emph{Step 2:} Find all symplectic solutions.